Will AI Replace Lawyers? The Future of Legal AI

 So here’s the big question in plain terms: Will AI actually replace lawyers?

-The practice of law often depends on interpreting gray areas, building trust, and making decisions that blend logic with human insight.
+In other words, the practice of law often depends on interpreting gray areas, building trust, and making decisions that blend logic with human insight.
 That’s not something software can step into.

-So while AI changes how legal work gets done, it doesn’t replace the need for human lawyers.
+So, while AI changes how legal work gets done, it doesn’t replace the need for human lawyers.
 It offers support, speeds up repetitive tasks, and gives attorneys more room to focus on strategy and client needs.

 Why AI Will Not Replace Lawyers